superfluid-finance/stripe-integration/docs/decisions/2023-10-02-use-typescript-for-development.md

-# Adopt TypeScript for Development
+# Use TypeScript for Development

 ## Context